hiperesp/DragonFable-Private-Server/README.md

 ## Setup and Upgrading:

-See [SETUP](SETUP.md) for more information on how to setup the server without Docker.
+See [SETUP](SETUP.md) for more information on how to setup the server.

 See [UPGRADE](UPGRADE.md) for more information on how to upgrade the server to a new version with new data and features.